How to taste dark chocolate

 Begin with general flavours.
 Is it fruity, nutty, earthy, toasted, herbaceous?
 Then from there, what kind of fruit, or nut.
 Is it a tart fruit? citrus or berry?

-If you're new to mindfully tasting chocolate or food in general, take your time and be kind to yourself.
+If you're new to mindfully tasting chocolate or food in general, take your time and be patient to yourself.
+You're describing a world of flavours that you've never had to describe before.
+It takes time to find the right words.

 Our sense of flavour is highly connected to our emotions and memory.
 Think about what the flavours remind you of if you can't articulate the aromas you taste; a place, a time, an event.